Newlifer/vscode-gitlab-mr/README.md

 * `gitlab-mr.accessTokens`: Access token to use to connect to Gitlab CE/EE APIs.
 Create one by going to Profile Settings -> Access Tokens.
 * `gitlab-mr.targetBranch`: Default target branch for MRs (defaults to `master`).
 * `gitlab-mr.targetRemote`: Default target remote for MRs (defaults to `origin`).
+* `gitlab-mr.autoOpenMr`: Automatically open a new MR in your browser.

 ## Known Issues